You might remember Russel Honoré for his response to Hurricane Katrina. Now he'll assess US Capitol security

 He's led the response to many disasters

-Hailing from Lakeland, Louisiana, Honoré was commissioned as a second lieutenant of the Infantry in 1971 upon graduating with a degree in vocational agriculture from Southern University and A&M College.
+Hailing from Lakeland, Louisiana, Honoré was commissioned as a second lieutenant of the infantry in 1971 upon graduating with a degree in vocational agriculture from Southern University and A&M College.

 Honoré served in a variety of infantry command positions throughout his career and took command of the First Army based at Fort Gillem outside Atlanta.
-He also served as the Vice Direct for Operations, J-3, The Joint Staff, Pelosi noted, focusing on military support to civil authorities.
+He also served as the vice director for operations, J-3, The Joint Staff, Pelosi noted, focusing on military support to civil authorities.

 Before the fateful 2005 hurricane season, Honoré had helped coordinate US response to flooding in Venezuela in 1999 and Mozambique in 2000, according to his website.

-He also oversaw the military's response to the space shuttle Columbia disaster and the sniper shootings in the Washington, DC, area in 2002, the biography on his website says.
+He also oversaw the military's response to the space shuttle Columbia disaster and the sniper shootings in the Washington, DC, area in 2002, the biography says.

 Praised for leadership after Katrina